 Cerebral palsy (in short CP) is the collective term for posture and movement disorders resulting from an early childhood brain damage.
-Other terms are e.g. infantile cerebral palsy or infantile brain palsy.
+Other terms are infantile cerebral palsy or infantile brain palsy.
 Cerebral palsy is permanent but changes with the child growing and developing.
 An exact definition of the term is difficult as there is no generally applicable clinical picture.

 Damages occur during pregnancy, birth or within the child's first year.
 Possible causes are illnesses of the mother, oxygen deficiency during birth or severe illnesses of the child during its first months.

 Patients with cerebral palsy have an abnormal (pathological) gait.
 Muscle groups do not work harmoniously and paralyses restrict movements.
 An orthosis supports when walking and stabilises when standing.
 Depending on requirements and adjustments, an orthosis provides the following functions:

-- Muscle activation
+- muscle activation

-- Function improvement
+- function improvement

-- Posture correction
+- posture correction

-- Foot lifting
+- foot lifting

-Due to the complex clinical picture, there is no generally applicable treatment.
-What is more, the patients are mostly in their growing and developing phase.
-This means, a constant adjustment to current conditions is therefore necessary.
+Due to the complex clinical picture, there is no universal treatment.
+Besides, most patients are in their growing and developing phase.
+A constant adjustment to current conditions is therefore necessary.
 Physicians, physiotherapists and orthotists have a common goal, which must be pursued together.
 Connecting different special fields provides a good basis for a successful treatment.